Global-Chem/global-chem/paper.md

 ## Object-Oriented Design

 `GlobalChem` follows a simple object-oriented design where directories are the parent nodes and articles/books are leaf nodes.
 .
-In `Figure 2`, each leaf node is labeled appropiately as a class name to the paper it was referenced from.
+In `Figure 2`, each leaf node is labeled appropriately as a class name to the paper it was referenced from.
 Each paper object has either the functional groups that correspond to that paper's overall functionality in IUPAC, Preferred Name, Acronyms, SMILES, SMARTS format.
-The choicefor this design was that as more users contribute then can expand into different directories, add their own, and provide their own chemical list.
+The choice for this design was that as more users contribute then can expand into different directories, add their own, and provide their respective popular chemical list.
+Each paper that is elected is converted into a `namespace` modulel an object whose name is indicative of it's functionality.
+An example for the drug design community is the paper "Rings In Drugs" [Taylor:2014-6] whose pythonic object equivalent is now "RingsInDrugs" with two functional methods that retrieve the functional groups written into the paper.

-### Data abstraction
+## Manual SMILES abstraction

 Papers are selected based on interested and relevance in the scientific community dictated by us, the authors, in respect to our field.
 The SMILES is abstracted in a variety of methods: